1981–82 Arab Club Champions Cup

 The 1981–82 Arab Club Champions Cup was the first edition of the Arab Club Champions Cup.
-The first edition featured three teams, after the withdrawals of Libyan club Al-Ahli Tripoli, Saudi club Al-Nassr and Somali club Horseed.
+The tournament featured three teams, after the withdrawal of South Yemeni club Al-Tilal, Saudi club Al-Nassr and Somali club Horseed.

 Iraqi club Al-Shorta were crowned champions after a playoff victory against Lebanese side Al-Nejmeh.
 Al-Ahli of Jordan were the other team to take part.